zhoupc/TINIscope/TINIscope_Documents/PartList_tiniscope.md

 <video src="../assets/tiniscope_parts.mp4" controls title="Title" width=400></video>
 ## Machined or Printer Parts
-The print and CNC files for the TINIscope housing and base plate can be found in the "TINIscope-Housing" folder of this repository.
+The print and CNC files for the TINIscope housing and base plate can be found in the "TINIscope_Housing" folder of this repository.

 There are 3 parts 3D printed by the printer Form 2 from formlabs.
 The material is their normal blackresin.
 Form3 has also been tested to achieve better printing resolution with same material.
 The optional materials could be PU Rigid 1000/650 Resin, which are more durable from their description.
 However, these materials were unable to be purchased from our areas and therefore we did not test them.